sophos/PS.Machine_Health/README.md

 v2.36
 Added a timer to report how long the report takes Fixed an issue where some alerts could be missed

+v2.40
+Fixed an issue where you could see an XDR or item error Added the option to add the sub estate ID to the report